gauntface/gaunt.dev/content/blog/2009/01/16/my-personal-avatar.md

 ---
 title: "My Personal Avatar"
-excerpt: "I made a personal avatar of myself using Maya for the model and GIMP for the texture maps, here's the end result."
+description: "I made a personal avatar of myself using Maya for the model and GIMP for the texture maps, here's the end result."
 mainImage: "/images/blog/2014/06/30/3658366566-7ef6084c75-o.jpg"
 primaryColor: "#c0d16a"
 date: "2009-01-16T23:47:52-08:00"